LionyxML/emacs-kick/README.md

 ### macOS Warning

-On macOS, `emacs-kick` may fail to function correctly due to missing or incompatible system utilities.
+On macOS, `Emacs-Kick` may fail to function correctly due to missing or incompatible system utilities.
 To avoid common issues, make sure the following tools are installed via Homebrew: